-Somewhat more than half of all amputations in Indiana are due to disease, such as diabetes, peripheral vascular disease, and cancer.
-However, 45 percent of loss-of-limb injuries in our state occur because of trauma, with pediatric amputations most commonly caused by lawn mower accidents.
-It’s estimated that roughly 30,000 traumatic amputations take place each year in the U.S. Approximately 2 million persons are currently living with limb loss in our country; the number is expected to reach 4 million by 2050.
+Somewhat more than half of all amputations in Indiana are due to diseases, such as diabetes, peripheral vascular disease, and cancer.
+However, 45 percent of loss-of-limb injuries in our state occur because of trauma, with pediatric amputations most commonly caused by lawnmower accidents.
+It’s estimated that roughly 30,000 traumatic amputations take place each year in the United States.
+Approximately 2 million persons are currently living with limb loss in our country; the number is expected to reach 4 million by 2050.

 Amputations and loss of limbs require major changes in the accident victim’s life.
 Such changes are not only physical, requiring prosthetics and therapies of several types, but also include mental and emotional issues, because a person with an amputation must adjust to a radically different life.
 Often a person is left permanently disabled, saddled with hundreds of thousands of dollars in medical and other related expenses weighing on them and their family.

 If you have experienced the traumatic loss of a limb, or if a loved one has, resources are available online to help you.
 Furthermore, if you believe that the limb loss was caused by someone else’s recklessness or negligence, the personal injury attorneys at Stephenson Rife are here for you.

 Nothing will ever fully remove the pain of losing a limb.
 But you can get compensation for that loss to help you return to as normal a life as possible.
 Call the Indianapolis amputation injury lawyers at Stephenson Rife at (317) 680-2501 to schedule a free consultation today.

 Because Experience and Compassion Matter